Executive Director; Boston, Massachusetts

 Loan & Outreach Officer; Ithaca, New York

-Joe joined the Cooperative Fund in early 2021 to support lending to cooperatives in New York State.
-He worked previously as a Program Manager for the Democracy at Work Institute, coordinating Workers to Owners, a national collaborative of organizations working to transition small businesses to democratic employee ownership.
-Prior to that he was the Finance Manager for consumer-owned GreenStar Food Co-op in Ithaca, and before that a baker and cooperative developer for the worker-owned Arizmendi Bakery and Arizmendi Association of Cooperatives in the San Francisco Bay Area.
-Joe has served on the boards of the Network of Bay Area Worker Cooperatives and the California Center for Cooperative Development, and helped organize the Upstate Cooperative Summit.
-Joe has an undergraduate degree in Literature and Creative Writing from SUNY Binghamton, and a master’s degree in Culture, Ecology, and Sustainable Communities from the New College of California.
+Joe joined the Cooperative Fund in 2021 to support cooperative lending in New York State.
+He previously coordinated the Workers to Owners program for the Democracy at Work Institute, convening a national collaborative of 35+ cooperative developers working to transition small businesses to democratic employee ownership.
+Prior to that he was the Finance Manager for consumer-owned GreenStar Food Co-op in Ithaca, a $20m business with 3 locations and more than 12,000 members.
+Joe’s formative years with the cooperative model were spent walking to 4am shifts in the fog as a worker-owner at Arizmendi Bakery in San Francisco, and as cooperative entrepreneur launching new bakeries for the Arizmendi Association of Cooperatives, which now has more than 200 worker-owners.
+He has a master’s degree in Culture, Ecology, and Sustainable Communities from the New College of California.

 Community Engagement Facilitator; Schenectady, New York

-Johan joined the CFNE team in January, 2021 as our Community Engagement Facilitator.
-In this role, he develops supportive ecosystems and provides technical assistance to ensure that communities traditionally excluded from economic investment can engage in cooperative enterprise.
-He joins CFNE after almost a decade of facilitating community-based economic engagement strategies throughout the Capital Region of NYS, where he still serves as a trusted collaborator and coach to local leaders striving to create equitable change.
+In this role, Johan facilitates the development of equitable co-op ecosystems in emerging communities across the northeast.
+He also provides culturally informed technical assistance to ensure that communities traditionally excluded from economic investment can engage in cooperative enterprise.
+Johan joins CFNE after over a decade of collaborating with local leaders and institutions to design and implement community-based economic engagement strategies.
 He holds a B.A. in Philosophy from SUNY at Buffalo, a Certificate of Graduate Study in Nonprofit Leadership and Management from Rockefeller College, as well as an M.S. in Strategic Design and Management from The Parsons School of Design Strategies.
-As a Caribbean immigrant, Johan is especially interested in using cooperatives to create social, racial and economic justice for those who have faced structural barriers to self determination and shared ownership.

 Administrative Manager; Providence, Rhode Island

-Josie joined CFNE in February 2020.
-In her role as Administrative Manager she supports the organization investor administration and management, fundraising, human resources, and communications.
-For nearly 20 years Josie has specialized in strengthening the administrative and financial capacity of organizations with a social, economic, or racial justice mission.
+In her role as Administrative Manager Josie supports the organization’s investor administration and management, fundraising, human resources, and operations.
+For over 20 years Josie has specialized in strengthening the administrative and financial capacity of organizations with a social, economic, or racial justice mission.
 Her previous roles include Director of Development for an environmental justice organization in Worcester, MA, and Executive Director for a worker and immigrant justice organization in Central Falls, RI.
-In 2019 she returned to the U.S. after five years in the Middle East serving as Director of Development for a Syrian-led peacebuilding and women’s empowerment organization.
+In 2019 she returned to the U.S. after five years in the Middle East serving as Director of Development for a Syrian-led peace building and women’s empowerment organization.

 Communications Director; Albany, New York